nathom/youchoose/README.md

 fn main() {
     let mut menu = youchoose::Menu::new(0..100)
         .preview(multiples)              // Sets the preview function
-        .preview_pos(youchoose::Bottom)  // Sets the position of the preview pane .preview_label(" multiples ")    // Sets the text at the top of the preview pane .multiselect()                   // Allows multiple items to be selected .icon(":(")                      // Sets the default (not selected) icon for an item .selected_icon(":)")             // The icon for selected items
+        .preview_pos(youchoose::ScreenSide::Bottom)  // Sets the position of the preview pane .preview_label(" multiples ".to_string())    // Sets the text at the top of the preview pane .multiselect()                   // Allows multiple items to be selected .icon(":(")                      // Sets the default (not selected) icon for an item .selected_icon(":)")             // The icon for selected items